entropyxyz/entropy-docs/content/reference/sdk/_index.md

     const saveToStorage = (state) => persistMe = state
     keyring.accounts.on('account-update', (fullAccount) => { saveToStorage(fullAccount) })

-    // Create a new Entropy instance with the keyring and endpoint let entropy = New Entropy({keyring, endpoint})
+    // Create a new Entropy instance with the keyring and endpoint. let entropy = New Entropy({keyring, endpoint})
     ```